Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 presents a description on how to perform that activity.

 ### EngageUI apps have automatic state persistence
-An EngageUI app's user interface is documented at 2 levels:
 When the app is launched, if it's for the first time,
-the SessionManager presents the user with the app's dashboard.
+the EngagementManager presents the user with the app's dashboard.
-When the app is exited, the SessionManager serializes its state to disk.
+When the app is exited, the EngagementManager serializes its state to disk.
-Subsequently, when the app is reloaded, the SessionManager resumes it from its previous state.
+Subsequently, when the app is reloaded, the EngagementManager resumes it from its previous state.

 ### The form and contents of the EngageUI toolkit
 EngageUI is provided as an MIT licenced source-code toolkit (C++)